Varosa-Technology/Task-Assessments/README.md

 7. Tip: Commented code is bad, relevant comments about code will be necessary.

 ## Rules/Requirements
-1. You must use Express.js framework with graphql.
 2. You must have a readme.md file in the root, well formatted in markdown (like the one you are reading now) that explains your solution.
 3. Use of any extra open-source library or package is allowed only via npm.
 You will